arcelioeperez/web-go/README.md

 # Writing Web Applications

 The run and build instructions might not work on Windows.
 MacOS, Linux, or any
-\*nix based system should not have any problems running the code.
+\*Unix based system should not have any problems running the code.

 Install Go on MacOS with:
 ```